 High educational standards, innovative methods of teaching, and a friendly atmosphere – are several biggest benefits of Norway’s education.
-The system of higher education in this country is designed so that to offer applicants a wide range of programs and courses in Norwegian and English.
+The system of higher education in this country is designed to offer applicants a wide range of programs and courses in Norwegian and English.

 Those who plan to go to Norway with the view of getting a degree will also get a valuable student experience as a bonus.
 Apart from working on academic achievements, students are encouraged to indulge in various hobbies and sports activities all year round.
 Currently, about 15,000 foreigners are studying at Norway universities.
 They point out the following points that speak in favor of the country:

 - Opportunity to spend a lot of time outdoors enjoying the beauty of the surrounding nature.

 - A way of living that due to the implementation of innovative technologies has long since become better and easier.

 - A diploma from a Norwegian university gives opportunities to find a well-paid job not only in Norway itself but in other countries as well.

 Universities in Norway with Low Rates of Acceptance

 The University of Oslo is the largest university in Norway that offers lots of educational programs for those who want to get a bachelor’s, master’s, or doctoral degree.
 At the core of the university’s activities lies the principle of internalization.
 In other words, foreign students are welcome to apply.
 Although the majority of the courses and programs are taught in Norwegian, those who don’t speak the language have a set of opportunities to study in English.

 In total, the university has 8 faculties.
 If you envision a career in the field of law, medicine, business, archeology, literature, linguistics, mathematics, chemistry, physics, informatics, dentistry, or education, you need to pay attention to this university.
 This university in Norway is very competitive with a very low acceptance rate.
 So, you need to be a very good applicant to get accepted to this university.